 All new buses procured in our city will be zero emissions from 2025.

-As part of our Pollution Action Plan 2017-2020 the most polluting cars will be banned from entering a new LEZ that covers the entire city from 2020 (most polluting refers to any cars below Euro 3 or diesel cars below Euro 4).
+2017-2020 the most polluting cars will be banned from entering a new LEZ that covers the entire city from 2020 (most polluting refers to any cars below Euro 3 or diesel cars below Euro 4).